udaysasi/kspot-example/README.md

 # README

-This is a project created to solve the daily problem of Collaborating and Scheduling meetings and gatherings.
-A lot of time is wasted to find a common time to meet/gather when a lot of people are involved.
-The matters get worse when trying to find a common time a bunch of students are available.
-[Learn Markdown](https://bitbucket.org/tutorials/markdowndemo)

 ### What does this repository contain?

 This repository contains basic application - serverside in nodejs and ui in Angular 14.
 The code structure is as follows:

 - src --> contains all controllers written in nodejs.
 This will serve the API endpoints
-- ui --> An angular 14 admin template [Link](https://preview.themeforest.net/item/fuse-angularjs-material-design-admin-template/full_screen_preview/12931855) that contains the basic components for typical UI development.
-This folder conatins its own `package.json` that contains all dependencies required to run the Angular project
+- ui --> An angular 14 application that contains the basic components for typical UI development.
+This folder contains its own `package.json` that contains all dependencies required to run the Angular project
 - `package.json` with all server side dependencies
 - `server.js` file that kickstarts the application